Alabama overtime tax exemption

 If an employee of an Alabama company works across state lines, would the exemption still apply?

-Any wages earned in other states, and that are subject to that other state’s withholding tax laws, are not subject to Alabama withholding tax, and should not be exempt from state tax withholding due to any other state.
+Any wages earned in other states, and that are subject to that other state’s withholding tax laws, are not subject to Alabama withholding tax, and should not be exempt from state tax withholding owed to any other state.

 Will the overtime earned by full-time salaried nonexempt employees qualify for exemption?